 You may submit your application for the NAPLEX six months before your expected graduation date.
-However, you will not be approved to register for the exam until your school sends in your official transcript, which must include your degree conferral date.
+However, you will not be approved to purchase the exam until your school sends in your official transcript, which must include your degree conferral date.

 The NAPLEX is administered year-round when Pearson VUE testing centers are open.
 You can select your desired test date and testing center location from your Pearson VUE account online.
 You can even choose whether you will take the exam in the morning or afternoon, depending on appointment availability.

 How do I pay for the NAPLEX exam?

 You may only pay for the NAPLEX exam after you have received confirmation of your NAPLEX eligibility (ie, after your application and transcripts have been reviewed).
 Once you do, a link to purchase the exam will appear in your NABP e-Profile.
 You must submit payment directly to the NABP.

 How much does it cost to apply for the NAPLEX and is it refundable?